paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-013-mississippi-river-commission.md

 Subsec. (c)(2) of this section amended section 101 of Pub.
 L. 95–502, which is set out as a note under [section 1962b–3 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1962b–3&num=0&edition=prelim), The Public Health and Welfare.

 #### Amendments
+2025—Subsec. (e)(4).
+Pub.
+L. 118–272 substituted “each of fiscal years 1999 through 2024, and $25,000,000 for fiscal year 2025 and each fiscal year thereafter” for “fiscal year 1999 and each fiscal year thereafter”.

 2022—Subsec. (e)(3).
 Pub.
 L. 117–263 substituted “$75,000,000” for “$40,000,000”.

 2020—Subsec. (e)(3).
 Pub.
 L. 116–260, § 307(1), substituted “$40,000,000” for “$22,750,000”.